Select a letter for some words

 Literally, a customs union; specifically, applied to the several customs unions successively formed under the leadership of Prussia among certain German states for establishing liberty of commerce among themselves and common tariff on imports, exports, and transit.

-Wearing a zone, or girdle.
+A little zone, or girdle.

 Zo-